-We have helped patients throughout Palm Beach County and from as far south as Coral Springs and as far north as Port St. Lucie, representing over 35 communities and over 1,000 patients and their families.
+We have helped 2,000 patients and their families throughout Palm Beach County.
 Referrals come from the major cancer centers and the two hospices in Palm Beach County, the American Cancer Society, the Leukemia and Lymphoma Society, Susan G. Komen for the Cure – South Florida, Palm Beach County Department of Health and the Palm Beach County Medical Society and other organizations, as well as local oncologists.
 We have assisted patients from newborns to age 92, from many races, religions and backgrounds, and with different types and severity of cancer.

 Another initiative of the Cancer Alliance the “Community Cancer Council”, comprised of organizations that serve cancer patients in our community.
 The council is made up of over 90 groups from all over Florida.
 It has opened up lines of communication and created opportunities for networking and collaboration between groups.

 Cancer Alliance was born out of one man’s recognition of need and his desire to meet it.
 Palm Beach County banker Charles Fischer served on both the national and local boards for a nonprofit cancer organization for many years.
 One of the programs he was most interested in gave emergency financial assistance to help cancer patients — and their families — while they were undergoing treatment.
 The program paid normal living expenses such as electric bills or mortgages to keep families functioning through that tough time.